GeorgeVassilakis/SMPy/paper/paper.md

 # Research impact statement

-`SMPy` was initially developed as part of the weak lensing analysis pipeline for SuperBIT, and it is currently being used to create convergence maps from SuperBIT's 2023 science flight imaging.
+`SMPy` was initially developed as part of the weak lensing analysis pipeline for SuperBIT, and it is currently being used to create the first convergence maps measured from the statosphere, derived from SuperBIT's 2023 science flight imaging.
 These convergence maps will be presented in a forthcoming SuperBIT weak-lensing analysis (Saha et al., in preparation, 2026; "Lensing in the Blue IV").
 In addition, `SMPy` has been presented at the Jet Propulsion Laboratory, and we have received interest in exploring integration into Euclid weak-lensing analysis workflows.

 # AI usage disclosure

 Generative AI was used in three ways in this work.
-First, Claude Sonnet 4 (via the Claude.ai web interface) was used to assist in implementing the `KS+` algorithm in `SMPy`.
+First, Claude Sonnet 4 (with Extended Thinking enabled via the Claude.ai web interface) was used to assist in implementing the `KS+` algorithm in `SMPy`.
 The author reviewed all AI-assisted code line-by-line against the Algorithm 1 description in Appendix A of [@Pires2020] and validated the implementation by injecting fiducial star masks into data and confirming that the reconstruction behaved as expected.
-Second, OpenAI's ChatGPT (5.0 and 5.2) models have been used for generating unit tests for the codebase.
-Lastly, OpenAI's ChatGPT models (5.2) in the Codex harness have been used to review pull requests and catch bugs.
+Second, OpenAI's ChatGPT (5.0-Thinking and 5.2-Thinking) models have been used for generating unit tests for the codebase via the Codex CLI.
+Lastly, both OpenAI's ChatGPT models and Anthropic's Claude models have been used in the GitHub App harness to review pull requests and catch bugs.
+An example use case of this would include making a comment on an open pull request along the lines of '@codex/@claude review this PR'.

 ## Software references